DarrenPaulWright/hord/docs/Collection.md

 <br><a name="Collection+someRight"></a>

 ### collection.someRight(callback, [thisArg]) ⇒ <code>boolean</code>
-> Like .some(), but starts on the last (greatest index) item and progresses backwards
+> Like .some(), but starts on the last (greatest index) item and progresses backwards.

 | Param | Type | Default | Description |